How to pay globally distributed teams

 One question businesses are starting to ask as they consider scaling their team is how to pay globally distributed teams.

-International expansion for businesses is often associated with making sales internationally.
-This is a great move, but hardly the only opportunity that a global presence can offer.
-Potentially, the more pressing need in your business is talent.
+International expansion for businesses is often associated with making international sales.
+This is a great move, but it is hardly the only opportunity that a global presence can offer.
+Potentially, your business's more pressing need is talent.

 Is a global talent expansion an opportunity for growth and scale?